xalaida/laravel-translatable/README.md

 The package takes the default locale from the `config('app.fallback_locale')` value.

+### Strategies

+#### Single Table

+- all translations are in the single table
+- consistent simple queries
+- model can be created in any locale
+- non-optimal indexes

+#### Single Table Extended

+- translations for default locale are in original table, for custom locale - in the global table
+- complex queries
+- model can be created only in fallback locale
+- non-optimal indexes
+- can use fallback translation when current is missing
+- can be added to an existing model without restructuring the original table

 ##### Automatically store and retrieve translations of the model using translatable attributes

 ```php